lucydot/slides/README.md

-A collection of my presentation slides, generated using [reveal-md](https://github.com/webpro/reveal-md).
+A collection of my presentation slides, many of which are generated using [reveal-md](https://github.com/webpro/reveal-md).
 If you're looking for my homepage, it is [here](https://lucydot.github.io) <img src="./world.png" width="20" height="20">
 <details>
   <summary> Click here for website licensing information </summary>